 Moving on to the indexed universal life policy, this will afford you the option to gain from market appreciation, but only if the market works in your favor, otherwise it is a glorified savings account.

 Lastly is the variable universal life, which can be a powerful tool in your financial plan but does have the most risk associated with it.
-It’s important to take the time to find the right policy that fits with your budget and financial goals.
+It’s important to take the time to find the right policy that fits with your budget and financial goals for the age at which you are buying your policy.
 These policies can often be tweaked so ensure you ask questions before signing up.
 Life insurance is critical to ensure your loved ones are taken care of for years to come.